Nitish Kumar's close confidant RCP Singh becomes new JD(U) president | Politics

 The chief minister, who was re-elected as the JD(U) president in 2019 for three years, relinquished the post in favour of Singh, its leader in Rajya Sabha.
 Singh, a bureaucrat-turned-politician, was so far the general secretary of the regional party.

-The JD(U) is holding its national executive meeting to deliberate on issues related to the country's political situation, after six out of the party's seven MLAs switched over to the BJP.
+The JD(U) is holding its national executive meeting to deliberate on issues related to the country's political situation, after six out of the party's seven MLAs switched over to the BJP in Arunachal Pradesh.
 Polls in neighbouring West Bengal also came up for discussion at the meeting, the senior leader said.

 ALSO READ